Alzheimer diseaseAD; Dementia

 Race and Ethnicity

-African Americans and Hispanics are at greater risk of developing Alzheimer disease than whites.
+African Americans and Hispanics are at greater risk of developing Alzheimer disease than non-Hispanic whites.
 This may be in part because they have a higher prevalence of medical conditions such as high blood pressure and diabetes, which are associated with increased risk for Alzheimer.
 Genetic factors may also play a role.

 Having a first-degree relative (parent, brother, sister) with AD increases your risk for the disease.
 Having more than one first-degree relative with AD further increases risk.